igroff/forkulator/README.md

   environment variable.
 * command path - Full path to the directory holding forkulator commands.

+#### Things to know

+* Commands do have access to the environment that forkulator itself sees, that's a feature so don't abuse it.
+* forkulator really expects you to return valid JSON, so it will always set the content type of the response to 'application/json'
+* if your command returns anything other than an exit code of 0, forkulator assumes it has failed.
+  In the case of failure a JSON object containing the output of your command will be returned, see 'Commands' below for an example.

 #### Configuration (Environment Variables)

 * `COMMAND_PATH` - Full path to the directory where your commands are stored